awalongs/Smile-coach-AI/README.md

-<h1>Hello</h1>
+<h1>Smile coach AI</h1>
-The project aims to enable people to face each day with a fuller smile
+The project aims to enable people to face each day with a fuller smile.That would be the best way to start each day.